zprovenzale/P1/README.md

 - boolean isLittle

 ### Fish destination system (=16)

+Consult the Submarine video on Moodle if stuck.
+The "Submarine Destination System" picks new points based on a user click, but is otherwise extremely similar.

 - (2) A fish has a destination.
 - (4) It moves at a fixed speed toward that destination.
 There are many solutions to this problem.
 For the easiest, implement the GuessingGame if-statements for x and y.
 For the most difficult, you will need knowledge of Algebra/Trigonometry and you must use "double" values for position and speeds.
 - (4) Your fish should face its destination.
 Set a member variable in your movement code.
 Do not duplicate your movement code.